AOEpeople/sane-url-builder/Readme.md

 A url is made of the following parts: scheme://user:pass@host:port/path?query#fragment

-sane-url-builder provides all of those as methods PLUS two aliases, which are 'protocol' (alias for 'scheme') and 'hash' (alias for 'fragment').
+sane-url-builder provides all of those as methods PLUS two aliases, which are `protocol` (alias for 'scheme') and 'hash' (alias for 'fragment').
 All methods can be chained and called with Boolean 'false' to clear the current value.
 If calling 'path', 'query', 'fragment' / 'hash' multiple times they will append the passed value to the current value.
 The only method that can't be chained is 'value' as it returns the built url.